openrundev/openrun/docs/content/docs/QuickStart.md

 The staging app can be used to verify whether changes are working before the production app is updated.
 By default, the staging app uses a staging subdomain and the same path as the production app.
 So for an app at `https://example.com/`, the staging URL is `https://stage.example.com/`.
 For an app at `https://example.com/utils/app1`, the staging app URL is `https://stage.example.com/utils/app1`.

-Use `openrun app create --stage-at path ...` to use the older path based staging location, where `_cl_stage` is suffixed to the production path.
+Use `openrun app create --stage-at path ...` to use the path based staging location, where `_cl_stage` is suffixed to the production path.
 Use `--stage-at <domain>` to put the staging app on a specific domain.

 To promote changes from staging to prod, run: